Who Will Stand to Save America?

 It’s time to go to the mountain top and look down at the world and America with the perspective of the ages.
 Human history has been bloody and tragic and dark, with most of the world ground down by poverty, disease, ignorance, and constant war.
 Slavery and tyranny were and are the norm, not the exception.
 Even now, life is still brutal for millions of people around the world.

-Hundreds of thousands of people are enslaved in African countries, from young girls kidnapped into sex slavery by Islamic terror groups like Boko Haram to countries like the Islamic Republic of Mauritania in Northwest Africa, which enslaves around seventeen percent of its citizens, although it will not admit that it does so.
+Hundreds of thousands of people are enslaved in African countries, from young girls kidnapped into sex slavery by Islamic terror groups like Boko Haram to countries like the Islamic Republic of Mauritania in Northwest Africa, which enslaves around seventeen percent of its citizens, although it will not admit that it does so.4

 There are slaves, and then there are “slaves in all but name.”
 Millions are oppressed by dictatorships in Islamic countries like Afghanistan, Saudi Arabia, and Iran.
 The Marxist regimes in North Korea, Cuba, and China have created the equivalent of country-wide gulags.
-Even in the West, free speech is in severe decline, and the Covid pandemic has given governments the excuse to lock their people down.
+Even in the West, free speech is in severe decline, and the Covid pandemic gave governments the excuse to lock their people down.

 For billions of people, life is still hell.